 Pancreatic Cancer Scotland

-We are excited to announce our intention to merge with the charity Pancreatic Cancer Scotland (PCS)!
+We are excited to announce that we have merged with charity Pancreatic Cancer Scotland (PCS)!
 Please read this page for more information about the merger, about Pancreatic Cancer Scotland and for FAQs.

 This year both charities mark our 10th anniversary and their shared vision, to make the 2020’s the decade of change for Pancreatic Cancer, is bold and ambitious, driven by a need to improve survival rates for the world’s toughest cancer.